-Dark Skies - Namibia
+Dark Skies Forecast for Namibia

 Astrophotography in Namibia.
 NamibRand Dark Sky Reserve Milky Way, star trails over Sossusvlei dunes, night sky at Spitzkoppe, world's darkest desert skies.